 After a tornado knocked over canopy trees in a mature deciduous forest in southwestern Pennsylvania, land managers decided to conduct logging operations on half of the affected area.
 Ecologists studied the flora and fauna of the site to determine how salvage-logging impacts biodiversity and forest health.
 We used ground beetles (Coleoptera: Carabidae) as indicators of ecological processes occurring on the forest floor.
 Not only did we study the taxonomic diversity of ground beetles, but we also examined functional traits relating to sensory abilities and locomotion of these beetles, to understand how habitat alterations might differentially favor certain species.
 Furthermore, we sampled beetles at two points (3 years and 10 years after the tornado) to ascertain whether effects of forest management change over time.
 Based on previous research, we predicted that alpha-diversity (both taxonomic and functional) would increase initially in both windthrow and salvaged plots, but that over time, the alpha-diversity of salvaged plots would decline due to scarcity of woody debris.
 Furthermore, we predicted that windthrow plots would be intermediate between salvaged and undisturbed forest in community composition, and that species common in salvaged plots would tend to have proportionally larger eyes, proportionally shorter antennae, and higher affinity for water, due to a high sunlight, high soil moisture habitat.

 Our predictions regarding alpha diversity were partially supported.
-In particular, the taxonomic richness (mean number of species) of salvaged plots was higher than that of undisturbed forests, particularly in 2015 (Fig. 2B).
+In particular, the taxonomic richness of salvaged plots was higher than that of undisturbed forests, particularly in 2015.
 Much more dramatically than the elevated number of species was the higher activity-abundance (ie. individuals captured).
 In 2015, captures of a few species, including Pterostichus stygicus, Chlaenius emarginatus, and P. moestus, were substantially higher in salvaged plots (Fig. 2A).
 These three species comprised 61% (287/468) of ground beetles caught in salvaged plots in 2015, whereas this level of dominance by a three species was not observed in windthrow or forest controls.
 Although species richness was higher in salvaged plots, other measures of alpha-diversity, including Shannon diversity and functional alpha diversity, did not differ significantly between treatments.
 Thus, although salvage-logging led to an increase in number of species, it did not affect all species equally.